 AIDEO is being developed within the scope of the ESA EO Science for Society Permanently Open Call for Proposals EOEP-5 BLOCK 4 (ESA AO/1-9101/17/I-NB).

 Vector-borne diseases (VBDs) are an important threat with an increasing impact on public health due to wider geographic range of occurrence and higher incidences.
-West Nile virus (WNV) is one of the most spread zoonotic VBD in Italy and Europe.
+West Nile Disease is one of the most wide spread zoonoses caused by a vector-borne virus, circulating in birds through mosquitoes.
 Its transmission cycle is well understood, with birds acting as the primary hosts and mosquito vectors transmitting the virus to other birds, while humans and horses are occasional dead-end hosts.
 Identifying suitable environmental conditions across large areas containing multiple species of potential hosts and vectors can be difficult.

 AI and EO as Innovative Methods for Monitoring West Nile Virus Spread